 In 2021, Metro reported an increase in its CO2 emissions of 1.2% CO2 eq/ton for transport and mobility compared to 2020, whereas Panalog reported a decrease of 6.7%.

-weight per journey.
+Metro did take actions to reduce its emissions, but they are not reflected in this result, because the improvements were negated by a decrease in the load volume and load weight per journey.
 This was due to a combination of COVID-19-related factors and the fact that we switched from raw bread to baked bread, which is a lighter product.
 This commercial change has had an impact on this KPI, which is expressed in tonnes.